verdaux/BookNotes/Phrases/Impressors 22.md

 - [ ] Much as I'd like to kill you by dangerously lowering your blood sugar, murder violates my parole.
 - [ ] Sorry to mess with your world view but I'm not messed up.
 - [ ] Cause I'm stunned.
 And I have to look at something.
+- [ ] Liver failure explains everything.
+The question is "What explains the liver failure?"